TomasDrozdik/SARP/notes.md

 * Consider merging `Time` and `is_absolute_time` into some  structure.

-* Convert from CMake to Make.
-	* Add separate `include` folder.
-	* Implicit rules for binaries -> move to `obj`.
-	* Explicitly write required binaries to specific programs.

 * Consider simpler move and position model.
 	* Something like manhatan style in 3D.

-* Check that fucntions parameters passed as reference are always const (GStyle) otherwise pass it as pointer.
+* Check that functions parameters passed as reference are always const (GStyle) otherwise pass it as pointer.
 	* On the same note output value should not be a reference, use pointer instead.